User Tools

 The purpose is to encourage students studying geometry/topology and related areas to engage in beneficial interactions and increase knowledge of important and basic ideas in topology and geometry, in addition to learning about currently active areas of investigation.

 Talks will conceivably cover a broad spectrum, but in general, we envision not-too-technical talks emphasizing ideas.
 Talks are by students for students, but everyone is welcome.
+We also encourage speakers to take 2-3 seminars to delve into a topic in depth.

 If you would like to give a talk, but on a very introductory level, you may want to consider the pure/applied grad seminar.
 That seminar has a general audience, while the audience for this seminar can be assumed to have familiarity with some algebraic topology and manifold theory.
+Practice qualifying exam talks are typically given in the pure/applied grad seminar.

 Schedule Information